CloudStationTeam/docs/source/deployment.md

 You will also need a free [MapBox](https://account.mapbox.com/) account.
 Make sure you can find your Mapbox public token, located on the home page after logging in.

 #### Deployment Steps
+For a step by step video guide, see [here](https://www.youtube.com/watch?v=kNkkfPRBoJo).

 1. Launch an EC2 instance on AWS with Ubuntu 18.04 LTS
     * t2.micro (free-tier eligible) is good enough to test the deployment.
     * Step 6: Configure Security Group (AWS EC2 Console)